TAS-Technologies-Group/ttg-toolbox-docs/docs/library/sms-gateway/getting-started.md

 ## SMS Gateway Key & Token

 The `SMS Gateway Key` & `SMS Gateway Token` are unique identifies specific to your account.
-They're included in the welcome letter and can also be view through this website, [here](https://ttg-toolbox.com/app/api-keys).
+They're included in the welcome letter.